 As you know, the word free rarely means 100% free.
 There’s always a catch.
-It’s therefore understandable that many people question whether Zoho is actually free.
-Well, there is no catch here but Zoho is only free for less than three users.
+It’s therefore understandable that many people question whether Zoho is free.
+Well, there is no catch here, but Zoho is only free for less than three users.

 Zoho offers four types of CRM packages – Free, Standard, Professional, and Enterprise.
 If you sign up for the Free edition, you don’t have to pay anything.
-The Standard, Professional, and Enterprise editions, however, require a monthly payment of $12, $20, and $35 respectively.
+However, the Standard, Professional, and Enterprise editions require a monthly payment of $12, $20, and $35, respectively.

 Core Features of Zoho CRM, Free Edition

 Naturally, there are differences in the features depending on what package you choose.
 Among the packages mentioned above, the Free edition has the most basic ones.
 However, these features can generate enough data to help you increase your sales and better understand what CRM software can do for your business.

 The core features of Zoho’s Free version include the following:

 - Accounts (create or import accounts);

 - Reports (view or edit lead, potential, sales metrics, and account reports), and;